yukkingai/mini/README.md

 Oct28 Finished research on database, and collection of required images and media files

-Nov01 Basic content structure on html page done
+Nov1 Basic content structure on html page done

-Nov02 Starting point on CSS and javascript
+Nov2 Starting point on CSS and javascript

-Nov05 Upload 1st version of dev branch to github, was testing AJAX which worked on index, but not on lightbox
+Nov5 Upload 1st version of dev branch to github, was testing AJAX which worked on index, but not on lightbox

+Nov9 Fixed js bugs and finish lightbox settings

 # MIT License